rodioniam/study_projects/README.md

 -**modules_and_files/** - importing and using Python modules, working with txt files

--**advanced/** - lambda functions, comprehensions, iterators and generators, working with errors, data and time, regex, archiving
+-**advanced/** - lambda functions, comprehensions, iterators and generators, working with errors, data and time, regex, unpacking

 *work in progress, updating*